 7. Review the extra services, and inclusions that your bridal consultant will offer.

 Before you make any final decisions, get in writing the extra services your wedding dress provider offers.
 For example, some will offer alterations, dry cleaning, and delivery to the venue.

 Some will also offer to dress you on your special day, too.
 It’s also important to know their cancellation policies, refund coverage (in case of damage to the dress), and if they require any sort of deposit beforehand.

 Though the wedding dress search can be quite daunting, remember that the journey is part of the experience.
 Include your loved ones in the process and just have fun!
-For more helpful wedding planning checklists and tips for brides, check HERE.
+Make sure to check more of our helpful wedding planning checklists and tips for brides.

 Contributed by Aleah K Calver